remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 ---
-title: How To Get The Most Out Of Sqlite3
+title: Getting the Most out of Sqlite3 with Python
 ---

 *Reading time: ~8 minutes*